-Let's consider another potential experiment that suggests that one might be able to set up a violation of quantum mechanics observable by a single observer.
-This is the famous AMPS paradox (named after its discoverers Almhieri, Marolf, Polchinski, and Sully (\cite{almheiri2013black}); this is sometimes also called ``the firewall paradox'').
-Suppose, again, that we have unitary evaporation.
-This then means that the early Hawking radiation is going to be near-maximally entangled with the late (i.e., post-Page-time) Hawking radiation.
-This has to be the case because the inclusion of the late radiation starts purifying the total state of the radiation, as seen in the Page curve.
-Now do the following.
-Collect all the early radiation until after the Page-time.
-Then go close to the horizon and collect the radiation that ought to be near-maximally entangled with all the early radiation, as predicted by the Page curve.
-Given the large amount of entanglement between the early and the late radiation, we should be able to distill, from all the radiation that we have collected, a quantum state that is close to a pure state.
-However, we also expect that the modes near the horizon---i.e., the late-time radiation that we just collected---will be highly entangled with modes just behind the horizon, since Hawking radiation arises from tracing over the highly entangled vacuum of a relativistic quantum field theory.
-However, we know from the principle of monogamy of entanglement that the same quantum system cannot be highly entangled with two different systems.\footnote{See, e.g.,~\cite[p.
-917]{RevModPhys.81.865}.} So it seems that an observer could observe a violation of the monogamy of entanglement by distilling a large amount of the entanglement between the early and late radiation into a pure state, and then crossing the horizon and checking if the resultant state is still entangled with modes behind the horizon.
-Thus, it seems as if we can, in principle, have a single observer observe a violation of quantum mechanics.
+Consider another potential experiment intended to set up a violation of quantum mechanics observable by a single observer: the famous AMPS paradox (named after its discoverers Almhieri, Marolf, Polchinski, and Sully \parencites{almheiri2013black}; sometimes called `the firewall paradox').
+Suppose, again, we have unitary evaporation.
+This entails that the early Hawking radiation is going to be near-maximally entangled with the late (that is, post-Page-time) radiation.
+This must be the case because the late radiation starts purifying the total state of the radiation, as seen in the Page curve.
+Now say Bob does the following.
+He collects all the early radiation until after the Page-time.
+Then goes close to the horizon and collects the late radiation that ought to be near-maximally entangled with all the early radiation, as predicted by the Page curve.
+Given the large amount of entanglement between the early and the late radiation, he should be able to distill, from all the radiation that he has collected, a quantum state close to a pure state.
+But we also expect that the modes near the horizon---that is, the late radiation we just collected---will be highly entangled with modes just behind the horizon, since Hawking radiation arises from tracing over the highly entangled vacuum of a relativistic quantum field theory.
+However, the principle of monogamy of entanglement says that the same quantum system cannot be highly entangled with two different systems.\footnote{See, for example, \parencites[p.
+917]{RevModPhys.81.865}.} So it seems Bob could observe a violation of the monogamy of entanglement by distilling a large amount of the entanglement between the early and late radiation into a pure state, and then crossing the horizon and checking if the resultant state is still entangled with modes behind the horizon.
+Thus, it seems a single observer can observe a violation of quantum mechanics.